sammhicks/calendar-rs/README.md

 Event dates can be modified by prefixing them with an event modifier:

   + `ho repl ` will change the date to the nearest Sunday if the specified date is a Saturday or a Monday
+  + `sunday before ` will change the date to the previous sunday.
+Also works with other weekdays.